HRA VS. HSA: WHAT YOU NEED TO KNOW

 We support flexible plan designs, empowering you to determine your own benefits goals for your participants by letting you set up your HRA to look however you want.

 An HSA is an individually owned medical savings account funded by either you or the employee.
 The funds set aside can be used for qualified expenses.
 HSAs have a triple-tax advantage, as distributions for qualified medical expenses and investment returns are tax-free, and contributions are tax-deductible.

 If you offer an HSA, you’ll save money on your payroll tax bill, while employees see financial gains in a number of ways, including:

 - Lower insurance premiums, as employees must be enrolled in a High-Deductible Health Plan to be an eligible.

 - Investment potential; HSA funds can be invested in mutual funds, like you would with a 401(k), which lets employees grow their dollars.

 Our HSA comes with a low-investment threshold, and our integrated investment experience through your employees’ online accounts make it easy for participants to make the most of their funds.
 Those are just a couple of the reasons why we’ve taken the lead in HSA growth, adding a greater percentage of HSA assets over the last year than any other provider.

-Want to learn more about products we offer, such as an HRA and HSA?
+Want to learn more about products we offer, such as an HRA vs. HSA?
 Subscribe to our blog.